-It’s a bumper year for mushrooms on the farm.
-This morning there were fairy circles in every paddock.
+2018 is a bumper year for mushrooms on the farm.
+Every morning for a fortnight or more there have been fairy circles in every paddock.

 It doesn’t happen every year.
 Last year — and the two before that — mushrooms were a scarce commodity in Garston.
 The weather was too cold … too dry … too something else.

 But not this year.
 A hot, dry January followed by cool mornings and rain in February equals perfect mushroom conditions.

 There’s no telling where they’ll spring up.
 The ground gives no hint.
 In the evening the paddock looks as it always does; nothing but green grass as far as the eye can see.
 Next morning it’s dotted with white caps.

 Field mushrooms are not like the fungi you buy in the supermarket.
 Those have been raised on mushroom farms, packaged and cooled.
 They are firm and last for days in the fridge.